The Kimberley, Australia | June/July 2025

 Day 14: Sun, 7 Jul 2025 | Broome

-We choose to stay overnight in Broome so we could experience Camel Riding at Sunset.
+We chose to stay overnight in Broome so we could experience Camel Riding at Sunset.

 Before checking into the hotel we took in the sights of Broome.
 Known for its pearls, Broome has reinvented itself.
 The town hosts a number of cafes, shops and pearl buying opportunities.